latextemplates/scientific-thesis-template/docs/adr/0002-use-cc0-as-license.md

 ### CC0

 * Good, because allows the user to do anything
-* Bad, because bad license
+* Bad, because the license text is long
 * Bad, because not as well-known as MIT, GPL

 ### MIT